Oriental Longhair vs Oriental Shorthair: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Oriental Longhair and Oriental Shorthair is one of the most significant factors in choosing between these cats.
 Oriental Longhair is characterized by a social, vocal, intelligent personality, while Oriental Shorthair tends toward social, vocal, intelligent traits.
 In daily life, this means Oriental Longhair owners typically experience a cat that leans toward social behavior, while Oriental Shorthair owners find their cat more inclined toward social tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is a function of your own life, not an objective ranking.

 Best for Families with Children